Project-origination/nyc-rideshare-operations-powerbi/README.md

 The raw Parquet dataset and Power BI file are not stored directly in this repository because of their file sizes.

-This repository contains the project documentation and dashboard screenshots.
-A downloadable Power BI file may be provided separately through a GitHub Release.
+This repository contains the project documentation and dashboard screenshots.The Power BI .pbix file is available upon request.

 ## Author